Raheem Sterling: 2012–2014: Development and breakthrough

-2014–15: Final season with Liverpool
+2014–2015: Final season with Liverpool

-On 17 August 2014, Sterling scored to help Liverpool to win their opening match of the 2014–15 season, a 2–1 win at home to Southampton.
+On 17 August 2014, Sterling scored to help Liverpool win their opening match of the 2014–15 season, a 2–1 win at home to Southampton.
 On 31 August, Sterling scored the opening goal in a 3–0 league win against Tottenham at White Hart Lane and was named man of the match.
 Sterling was named the Liverpool Player of the Month for August.

 On 16 September, Sterling made his UEFA Champions League debut in a 2–1 victory over Bulgarian champions Ludogorets Razgrad at Anfield.
 On 14 December 2014, he made his 100th appearance for Liverpool in a match against Manchester United at Old Trafford.
 On 17 December, Sterling scored a brace in a 3–1 victory over Bournemouth at Dean Court in the League Cup quarter-final.

 On 20 December, Sterling was named as the recipient of the 2014 Golden Boy award.
 "It's down to hard work.
 I'm really happy that people are recognising that I'm trying to work hard and do my best for this football club.
 I'm really grateful for this award," he stated upon receiving the award.
 Sterling was officially excused from Liverpool's FA Cup match against AFC Wimbledon in January 2015, with manager Brendan Rodgers aiming to prevent the player becoming exhausted.
 He used the time off to holiday in Jamaica.

 On 20 January 2015, Sterling scored a fine solo goal against Chelsea in a 1–1 draw in the League Cup semi-final first leg at Anfield, going past Nemanja Matić and Gary Cahill before beating Thibaut Courtois to find the net.
 On 31 January, Sterling scored the opening goal in a 2–0 win over West Ham United.
 On 4 February, Sterling scored the equaliser against Bolton Wanderers at the Macron Stadium in a 2–1 away win for Liverpool.
 On 22 February, he scored the second goal for Liverpool in a 2–0 win over Southampton.

 On 13 April, Sterling opened the scoring in a 2–0 win over Newcastle United.
 He was named the team's Young Player of the Season on 19 May for the second consecutive year in a row, and when receiving the award was booed by fans due to his rejection of a new contract; he was also booed on 7 June, while playing for England in Dublin.
 On 16 April 2015, for the second consecutive year, he was named as one of the six players on the shortlist for the PFA Young Player of the Year award.